Fall 2021 Groups & Workshops

-CAPS offers a variety of groups and workshops to help students address personal issues in a safe, supportive space with peers who may be experiencing similar challenges.
-Research consistently shows that groups are as effective as (and sometimes even better than) one-on-one counseling.
-Although there may be some hesitation about participating in a CAPS group or workshop, the majority of WSU students who do, report a positive experience and would recommend it to a friend.
+CAPS offers a wide variety of groups and workshops to help students address personal issues in a safe, supportive space with peers who may be experiencing similar challenges.
+Research has consistently shown that groups are as effective as (and sometimes more effective than) one-on-one counseling.
+Although there may be some initial hesitation about participating in a CAPS group or workshop, the majority of WSU students who engaged with groups at CAPS, reported having a positive experience and would recommend it to a friend.
 The benefits of group counseling include alleviating distress, learning skills, increasing hope, feeling connected, and trying out new ways of approaching challenges.

 How to Join a Group or Workshop